Gluten-Free Pepper Lime Beef Fajitas

 And last week we made Southwestern Egg Rolls like you find on the appetizer menu at Chili’s.

 And one of our absolute favorites are the pepper lime beef fajitas they serve at Lupe Tortilla.
 But it can get a little pricey.

 So when we found the Niman Ranch angus beef sirloin flap for fajitas at Wheatsville, I just had to give it a try at home.

 To make the marinade we used the juice of two large limes, a generous amount of freshly ground black pepper and gluten-free coconut aminos garlic sauce.
-I added in a little bit of olive oil and Worcestershire sauce as well.
+I added in a little bit of olive oil and gluten-free Worcestershire sauce (Lea & Perrins) as well.